WanderAway/WAMP/README.md

   Program to translate from some sort of assembly to machine code

-* Compiler (Who knows how long this will become a thing)
+* Compiler (Who knows how long until this will become a thing)

   Yeah uh... not a priority.